-The practitioners working in reception build upon that prior learning and experience.
-This is done through ensuring that Parents/Carers and the Early Years practitioners work together effectively to support children's learning and development, ensuring that each child's learning is a continuous journey.
+The practitioners working in Reception build upon that prior learning and experience.
+This is done through ensuring that parents/carers and the Early Years practitioners work together effectively to support children's learning and development, ensuring that each child's learning is a continuous journey.

 Prospective parents can visit the school at any time.
-A new parents' meeting is held in June to introduce the school's expectations and routines, and to outline the transition process and Foundation Stage.
-Parents/guardians have the opportunity to meet the class teacher and to visit the classroom.
-Parents/guardians are given a new parent pack along with forms to be completed and returned to school.
+A new parents' meeting is held in June/July to introduce the school's expectations and routines, and to outline the transition process and Foundation Stage.
+Parents/carers have the opportunity to meet the class teacher, along with the support staff and to visit the classroom.
+Parents/carers are given a new parent pack along with forms to be completed and returned to school.

 Transfer records from preschool settings inform reception practitioners about the new intake.
 In the summer term the practitioners in reception aim to undertake a visit to each child in their home, preschool or nursery setting.
-In the second half of the Summer Term children have the opportunity to visit the school for a series of visits.
+In the second half of the summer term children have the opportunity to visit the school for a series of visits.
 These induction activities allow the children to feel secure in their new environment and for the practitioners to get to know the children individually, and establish good relationships.